wkwan/necro-doc/necro-stable-diffusion-image-generator-docs.md

 # Coming soon to the Unity Asset Store

+To open the plugin after importing into Unity: **Window -> Necro Stable Diffusion Image Generator**

 ## What are all these settings for the image generator?

 These fields are required to generate your image(s):